roha-github/meshtastic-firmware-addon/.pio/sendfile/readme.md

 * connect Meshtastic app via IP-Address
 * or use Chrome browser and open http://meshtastic.local

+You may have to determine the IP address on the smartphone or via the logs with a serial USB terminal.

 ## Upload file

 The sender uploads the file to its node via webinterface.